 Vote in person

 If you choose to vote in person at your polling station, a poll card will be sent to you, provided you are registered to vote and eligible to vote in that election.
-To ensure you can vote safely at your polling station, we have put COVID safety measures in place.
-Please read these guidelines carefully and follow the advice we have given.
+From May 2023, you will also be required to bring an accepted form of photo ID to the polling station to prove your identity before being able to vote.

 Polling stations are open from 7.00am until 10.00pm on polling day.